-I shrug and say that I dreamt I was climbing.
-I found a message for me at the top of a pinnacle.
+I shrug and say that I dreamt I was high up on rock.
+I found a message for me there.
 A message from the best friend I ever….

 The woman, my wife, gets up and passes me a tissue.
 She takes one for herself and asks what that friend called me.

 Her words come out in a whisper.